jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 </div>
 <br/>

 It worked too — Andrew Del Prete <a href="https://twitter.com/AndrewDelPrete" class="box-shadow-twitter">(@AndrewDelPrete)</a> contacted me to room with him and his coworkers!
-Thankfully his coworkers were in agreement with letting an outsider in, so I roomed with many other awesome developers in a phenomenal looking Airbnb for the conference.
+Thankfully his coworkers were cool with letting an outsider in, so I roomed with many other awesome developers in a phenomenal looking Airbnb for the duration of the conference.
-Having these conference buddies made it possible for all of us to cover more ground with the help of each other.
+Having these conference buddies made it possible to meet a lot of people faster than on my own.
 Sometimes we would divide and conquer or meet others together.
-Having one or more close conference buddies can help you meet many people fast, and it could help make meeting others less intimidating.
+Not only you having conference buddies can help you meet many people fast, it could help make meeting others less intimidating.

 ## 2. Surround yourself with others